 A powerful pull marketing strategy depends on 5 key elements:

 Essentially, this means making sure that the right information reaches the right leads at the right time.
-It can includes online content such as articles, blogs, white papers, mobile apps, webcasts, and videos.
+It can include online content such as articles, blogs, white papers, mobile apps, webcasts, and videos.

 The ability to closely monitor the impact of all marketing activities, as they are happening.
 Resources like a personalized dashboard and advanced analytics let you view, track, and listen to what’s happening across all your different marketing channels, at once.
 This gives you a complete view of what’s being said about your particular product or service and how you can respond.